Flowtrace's Slack Analytics Dashboard helps teams improve communication and collaboration with best practice metrics and actionable recommendations.

-Free Slack Guide and learn how to adopt Slack best practices, how to use Slack analytics, and company Slack policy template.
+Free Slack best practice guide: Use this guide to learn how to use Slack analytics, benefits of Slack best practice, and get Slack policy template.

 We have all seen it many times how information gets lost between Slack, email, and other collaboration tools we use daily basis.
 It's frustrating, wasteful, and in the worst case, causes issues to our clients.
 This is highlighted further when studies reveal that 89% of people believe effective collaboration is extremely important, and meanwhile 8 out of 10 people rate their own business' communication as an average, or poor.
 (Communication Statistics by Project.co)

 We have collated Slack best practices across our clients and wanted to share these with you and your team.
 By reading this article you will gain more knowledge on why Slack best practices are important, how to assess your current Slack communication using Slack analytics, and how to improve cross-functional collaboration.